jeffdoolittle/jeffdoolittle.github.com/_posts/2026-04-07-redesigning-with-github-copilot.md

 The site had been quiet since October 14, 2025 — just a two-line biographical update.
 The underlying design was years-old Minima with hand-crafted SCSS variables, flat post lists, and no real visual identity.
 Security vulnerabilities were aging in the Gemfile.

-On April 7, 2026, all of that changed — in a single day.
+On April 7, 2026, all of that changed — in about two hours.

 Not a few tweaks.
 A complete transformation spanning five distinct phases, each tracked as a GitHub Issue with its own branch and merge.